 On May 9, residents can purchase native trees for planting on private property at the Baltimore County Center for Maryland Agriculture.
 Baltimore County residents can pre-order Big Trees through an online order form.

 The Department of Environmental Protection and Sustainability (EPS) is interested in working with citizens and communities to increase our tree canopy through rural and urban (street-side) reforestation plantings.
 Reforestation projects include free planting design, the installation of County-purchased trees and tree shelters, and a maintenance period.

 Clean Green 15

 Take part in 15-minute trash pick-ups in any area of the County.
 These are quick, informal volunteer clean-ups for your group or family to pick up litter in a messy area near you.
-You determine the times and location, and then tell us how much you picked up!
+You determine the time and location, and then tell us how much you picked up!
 We’ll track the amount of trash collected as part of EPS's Chesapeake Bay restoration goals.
-Help us help the bay!

 Bay Restoration Fund Septic System Upgrade Grant Program